rootVIII/proxy_requests/README.md

 print(r.to_json())<br>
 print(r.get_proxy_used())
 <br><br>
+The get_json() method is not intended to be used for a string of HTML<br><br>
 This was developed on Ubuntu 16.04.4 LTS.
 <br><br>
 The Python 2 version inside proxy_requests2.7 may give warnings due to the older requests module.
-Therefore the Python 3 version is recommended. .
+Therefore the Python 3 version is recommended.<br><br>
+Delete method as well as post file method coming soon.
+Possible POST with headers as well.
 <hr>
 <b>Author: James Loye Colley  04AUG2018</b>